 A visit to Haarlem would not be complete without a stop at Molen De Adriaan.
 The windmill is an iconic Dutch landmark that has been a part of Haarlem for centuries.

 Haarlem is the perfect destination for a day trip from Amsterdam.
 Molen De Adriaan is located in the center of town – you can’t miss the windmill right on the banks of the river Spaarne.
+You can book a day trip to Harlem here.

 By Iris from Mind of a Hitchhiker

 At the southern terminus of the Netherlands is Maastricht.
-Founded by the Romans, it hosts some of the oldest structures inside the country.
+Founded by the Romans, it hosts some of the oldest structures in the country.
 Maastricht is culturally different enough from places like Amsterdam and The Hague to attract the curiosity of many domestic day-trippers.

 The first stop of many visitors is the Vrijthof – the central square – where they’ll encounter the protestant Sint-Janskerk (Saint John’s Church) next to the roman catholic Sint-Servaasbasiliek (Basilica of Saint Servatius).
 Having two huge churches this close to each other is a fairly rare phenomenon.
 Sint-Janskerk used to be catholic as well until the reformation.

 Painted in red, the 15th-century Gothic-style Sint-Janskerk church tower forms a beacon for the whole city.
 One of the most wholesome activities to do in Maastricht is to ascend the Sint-Janskerk.
-At 80 meters high, it’s the tallest tower of Maastricht.
+At 80 meters high, it’s the tallest tower in Maastricht.
 Going up is possible between Easter and autumn and requires working legs and a little stamina for the 218 steps.
 You’ll have a beautiful vista of the city, the square, and the hills beyond the borders from the viewing platform.

 Traveling to Maastricht can be done by train from any major Dutch city.
 There’s also a train from Belgium and a bus from Germany.
 Since it’s so far south, you might want to include Maastricht into an itinerary with Cologne and Aachen in Germany and Liège in Belgium instead of only Dutch cities.